openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 You now know:

 * How to build and use the Telink Zephyr development environment.
-* How to build the `ot-cli-ftd` and `ot-rcp` binaries, as well as flash them to the TLSR9518 development kit.
+* How to build the `ot-cli-ftd` and `ot-rcp` binaries, as well as flash them onto Telink B91 Development Boards.
 * How to set up a Raspberry Pi 3B+ or higher version as an OpenThread Border Router (OTBR) using Docker.
 * How to create a Thread network on OTBR.
 * How to add devices to the Thread network through out-of-band commissioning.